A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-to-Robot Object Handovers

 \subsection{Experiment I: Object Translation and Rotation}

-In this experiment, four objects requiring different grasping poses are moved randomly, either by translation or rotation, immediately after the robot starts moving.
+This experiment adopts the one-motion experimental protocol in \cite{yang2021reactive, zhang2023flexible, yang2022model}.
+Four objects requiring different grasping poses (shown in Fig. \ref{fig:poses}) are moved once randomly, either by translation or rotation, immediately after the robot starts moving.
 The robot always starts from the same initial pose.
-This allows us to build a comparison with existing human-to-robot object handover pipelines with a similar experimental protocol \cite{yang2021reactive, zhang2023flexible, yang2022model}.
-We perform 20 randomized experimental runs for each object (shown in Fig. \ref{fig:poses}) and each type of motion (either rotation or translation).
+We perform 20 randomized experimental runs for each object and each motion type (rotation or translation).

 Our proposed controller achieves high success rates across all tests, as summarized in Table \ref{tab:experimentI}.
-The mean approach time was less than $4$s when the object was rotated and less than $5$s for translations.
+The mean approach time was less than $4$s when the object was rotated and less than $5$s for translations, which was faster than the approach time found in \cite{zhang2023flexible, yang2021reactive, yang2022model} while achieving similar or higher success rates, as reported in Table \ref{tab:comparison}.
 This demonstrates the proposed interaction layer's ability to quickly adapt and handle the tested pose changes.
-The final distance and angle errors varied among objects, likely caused by poses that are intrinsically more difficult and less reachable given the robot kinematics.
+The final distance and angle errors varied among objects, likely caused by poses that are intrinsically more difficult and less reachable given the robot's kinematics.
 This is the case of both banana and spoon grasping (large initial angle $\theta_i$ in addition to the induced motion).
-Compared to other works \cite{yang2022model, yang2021reactive, zhang2023flexible}, our method exhibits a faster approach time and a slightly better success rate when compared to similar objects and tests (see Table I in \cite{yang2021reactive, zhang2023flexible} and Fig. 4 in \cite{yang2022model}).

 Fig. \ref{fig:trajectories}a provides an illustration of the trajectories of the gripper right finger and its paired target point associated to a plastic cup.
 This is a translation experimental run, with markers 1 to 5 corresponding to snapshots from the recorded video.
 Starting at marker 1, the object was moved away from the robot, which resulted in the extension of the virtual springs and dampers causing the robot to closely follow the target point.
 At marker 4, the hand was nearly static and there was close proximity between the object and the gripper.
 This activated the Gripper Control Module.
 The robot executed a final approach until grasping was achieved, at marker 5.